google/flax/docs/guides/haiku_migration_guide.rst

 ``params`` and ``state`` in such a way that it keeps the same shape inside and outside of the transform.
-In Flax, the lifted transforms can operate over both variable collections and rng streams, the user must define how different collections are treated by each transform according to the transforms semantics.
+In Flax, the lifted transforms can operate over both variable collections and rng streams, the user must define how different collections are treated by each transform according to the transform's semantics.

-Finally, lets quickly view how the ``RNN`` Module would be used in both Haiku and Flax.
+Finally, let's quickly view how the ``RNN`` Module would be used in both Haiku and Flax.

 .. codediff::
   :title_left: Haiku